 - Neuropsychologists and psychologists to assess and treat emotional and behavioral processes that may be affected from brain injury

-- Unique treatments like Equine Assisted Learning, Equine Assisted Psychotherapy, canine therapy and integrative techniques like biofeedback to help patients learn to reduce stress and sleep better
+- Unique treatments like Equine Assisted Learning, Equine Assisted Psychotherapy, canine therapy

 - A comprehensive approach that treats the whole person with many disciplines working together

 - Six hours of treatment per day, the maximum amount